karl-/athensworks.github.io/events/index.markdown

 -----------------
 *Next Free Friday is September 9th, 2016*

-Come to Athensworks on Friday and experience co-working with some of the friendliest, artistic, and tech savvy people in Athens.
-You'll get a large desk and chair, access to high-speed wi-fi, air conditioning, a whiteboard, a printer, a refrigerator, and free snacks and beverages.
+Come to Athensworks for Free Friday and experience coworking with some of the friendliest, creative, and tech savvy people in Athens.
+We'll make sure you get a desk space, access to wi-fi plus coffee or tea and some local treats.
+We also have normal office amenities like a whiteboard, printer, conference room, kitchenette and a phonebooth for taking calls.
 This is a chance to break the monotony of your usual work space and enjoy a refreshing change of environment to spark your creativity and boost your productivity.

-You can opt to work in our large, quite work space, collaborate in our cozy social work space with light background music, or use the conference room for private meetings.
-So grab your laptop, invite a friend to come with you, and see what co-working is all about!
+So grab your laptop, invite a friend to come with you, and see what coworking is all about!

 Ohio Brew Week
 -----------------